 I ask my students to justify their answers on homework, quizzes, and tests, and I prefer that they write the justifications in sentences.
 We talk a lot about the amount of work they need to show and about the correct way to justify their work on various types of problems.

 Technology

 Most students own their own graphing calculators but we have a class set of TI-84+ calculators.
-I have an interactive whiteboard making it possible to "see what happens if" or "let's just take a look."
 The calculator is used to support discovery as well as conclusions.

 Examples: